Puerto Rico governor plans statement amid rumors he will resign

 The island of 3.2 million people has been rocked by multiple crises in recent years, including a bankruptcy filing and a devastating hurricane in 2017 that killed about 3,000 people.

-If Rosselló steps down, his replacement as the U.S. territory’s leader would likely be Justice Secretary Wanda Vazquez, whom many protesters reject because of her ties to the governor.
+If Rosselló steps down, Puerto Rico’s constitution says the island’s secretary of state would become governor.
+But Secretary of State Luis Rivera Marin left the post due to the chat scandal.
+Next in line as the U.S. territory’s leader is Justice Secretary Wanda Vazquez, whom many protesters reject because of her ties to the governor.

+Puerto Rican economist Gustavo Velez tweeted that Rosselló had yet to make an announcement because he was trying to line up a new secretary of state to replace him.

+“They still don’t have a Secretary of State acceptable to political interests with 2020 ahead,” Velez tweeted, referring to the gubernatorial election on the island next year.
+“They are playing electoral chess with the future of all of us.”

 A string of Rosselló’s closest aides have stepped down as prosecutors investigated the scandal.
 The governor’s chief of staff Ricardo Llerandi resigned on Tuesday, citing concerns for the safety of his family.